 Examples of Impacts on Projects That Can Result in Construction Claims

-Avoidance is always the best policy when it comes to construction claims; however, there are some situations and factors that may impact a project, thus making it susceptible to a construction claim:
+Avoidance is always the best policy when it comes to construction claims management; however, there are some situations and factors that may impact a project, thus making it susceptible to a construction claim:

 - The owner/client/contractor agrees to a set amount of engineering hours on a project that ends up being too low to complete the job,